-A hearty, fortifying garlic soup recipe made with roasted and sautéed garlic along with potatoes, shallots, and fresh herbs.
-Jump to recipe.
+A hearty, fortifying garlic soup recipe made with roasted and slow-sautéed garlic along with potatoes, shallots, and fresh herbs.

 Home decor, especially kitchen appliances, can last a long time, so even though I was born after the heyday of burnt orange and pea green, the palette persisted well into my childhood.
 Even now, overly warm wood stains, yellow undertones, and dimly lit television shows all send me running for aesthetic cleansing.
-This may be why I have such difficulty embracing the hues of October.
-Besides the pervasive orange-ness of the season, to embrace all things squash or pumpkin is to admit defeat.
-For me, winter squash signals the end of the growing season, meaning everything from now until April is either a storage food or from someplace else.
+This may be why I have such difficulty embracing the hues of fall.
+Besides the pervasive orange-ness of the season, to embrace all things squash or pumpkin is an admission of defeat.
+For me, pumpkin season signals the end of the growing season, meaning everything from now until April is either a storage food or from someplace else.

-Of course, the vibrant orange spreading across the tops of our neighborhood maples is gorgeous.
-Even so, I’ll be putting off squash season as long as I can.
-When the first frosty night hits, when scarves start making sense, then I’ll start roasting squash.
-For now, I’m savoring the last of the produce from our farm share, herbs from my backyard garden, and big bulbs of crisp local hardneck garlic.
+So while the vibrant orange starting to spread across the tops of the neighborhood maples is gorgeous, I’ll be holding off on pumpkin season for as long as I can.
+When the first frosty night hits, when scarves start making sense, then I’ll break out the pumpkins.
+For now, I’m savoring the last of the local produce from our farm share, herbs from my backyard garden, and big bulbs of crisp local hardneck garlic.

 Another seasonal situation, a family-wide fall cold, sent me into the kitchen for something fortifying, and this velvety, robust-but-not-overwhelming garlic soup was spot on.
-With one head roasted and the other slow-sautéed, the soup is nicely balanced.
+With one head roasted and the other slow-sautéed, this garlic soup is nicely balanced.
 There’s also a shallot and a bouquet garni of herbs at work, making for an incredibly good bowl of fall soup.
-The recipe below serves four, but since the soup is even better the next day and reheats like a dream, consider making a double batch.
-Or, you could be, like, crazy on top of things, and freeze a batch for the Thanksgiving table.
-This light, flavorful soup would be a perfect Thanksgiving starter.
+The garlic soup recipe below serves four, but since the soup is even better the next day and reheats like a dream, consider making a double batch.

 - 2 large heads hardneck garlic (12 – 15 cloves each), divided